VrajSuratwala/JavaScript/README.md

 ### 🔑 Key Features:
 - 🧾 Generate QR Codes from any text or URL
-- 📷 Scan QR Codes using your device's webcam
 - 💡 Beautiful and centered UI with animations and hover effects
 - 🧩 Single-page app: Easy to integrate anywhere